History of Florida Gators football: Early history (1906–1959)

 After the winless 1916 season the Gators hired Al Buser, a former All-American lineman for the Wisconsin Badgers, who promised to use a Midwestern, power-football style of play to revive the team.
 The 1917 season, however, was a 2–4 disappointment.
-During his three seasons as coach Buser compiled a 7–8 record, including a one-game 1918 season shortened by the influenza pandemic and World War I. Despite an improved record in 1919, the loss to Florida Southern was the first to a Florida opponent since Stetson in 1909 and was viewed as an unacceptable failure.
+During his three seasons as coach Buser compiled a 7–8 record, including a one-game 1918 season shortened by the influenza pandemic and World War I. Despite an improved record in 1919, the loss to Southern College was the first to a Florida opponent since Stetson in 1909 and was viewed as an unacceptable failure.
 In 1920 the Gators hired William G. Kline, former halfback for the Illinois Fighting Illini who had coached the Nebraska Cornhuskers, as head coach.
 Kline's first year saw an improved, 6–3 overall record but a 1–3 conference record.
 He upgraded the team for his second season, bringing in five players "from the University of Oklahoma and the western states."